jmau111-org/iphone_security/README.md

 ### Keychain

-Roughly speaking, it is how iOS securely stores passwords[^3], authentication tokens, and other sensitive information.
+Roughly speaking, it is how iOS securely stores passwords, authentication tokens, and other sensitive information.
 In other words, it aims to prevent unauthorized access.

 iOS developers are invited to use Keychain to store and retrieve encrypted data, and not `UserDefaults` (user preferences in unencrypted plist files).
 Because it's not trivial, some frameworks like [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) can help.